kostadin-t/btp-terraform/units/unit_3/lesson_2/README.md

 We default it to the already existing name, to make our life easier.
 The stage is already available as variable `subaccount_stage`, so we can continue with the necessary changes in the `main.tf`.

+> [!NOTE]
+> You might now see some errors in the `main.tf` as the referenced variables are no longer existing.
+Don't worry, we will fix this by defining and assigning the local values in the following sections.

 ### Building the subaccount name

 According to the naming convention the subaccount name must the combination of the stage and project name.
 To achieve this, we open the `main.tf` file and add the following section: